EnderShadow8/xkcd-2385-KOTH/README.md

 }
 ```

+**Clarification: Both example bots play in the game as well.**

-## Submissions are due by 11:59pm UTC on Saturday 8 May, but I might be lenient depending on when I'm next online.
+## Submissions are due by 11:59pm UTC on Saturday 1 May, but I might be lenient depending on when I'm next online.

-If I haven't posted the results yet, submissions are stil open.
+If I haven't posted the results yet, submissions are still open.